 And as we cooked together, Walter stirred up memories of those remarkable meals.
 Seems Momom cooked from memory (nothing was written down) and over the years she shared those secrets with Walter.
 His crab étouffée always starts with live blue crabs from the Vermilion Bay waters just off the coast of Intracoastal City.
 He keeps them chilled on ice (or refrigerated) until they go into a deep slumber.
 Walter cleans them live and tosses them into a white hot Magnalite sizzling with a bit of oil.
 This first browning of the ultra-fresh, fat crabs is when the rich, briny juices leech out into the pot.
 Adding a double-handful of aromatics (onion and green bell pepper only) begins the layering of flavors that define this Cajun recipe.
 Walter removes the crab pieces to let cool, and after a dusting of flour, he adds them back to the pot to create a light roux.
 Water (not stock) is added to create a sauce, and with a generous sprinkle of cayenne, the magic unfolds in the bottom of the pot.

 In Walter’s version (and to appease his three children), he adds more jumbo lumps of crabmeat along with fresh Gulf shrimp at the last stage of cooking.
 He serves it up over a mound of white rice and a sprinkling of green onion tops.
 One bite and I was hooked.
 There’s lots going on in this dish, but the essential ingredient is fresh Gulf blue crabs–full of fat and flavor–that develop a sopping-good sauce.

 There’s more to étouffée than crawfish.
-Try this version, and you’ll be a convert, too.
+Try this Cajun recipe, and you’ll be a convert, too.